Code-Institute-Submissions/Keeganw3-Project-PP2_FebResub/README.md

 ## Manual Testing
 I tested the media queries by manually adjusting the screen size from roughly 500-1000px to make sure the correct changes were taking place above or below each specific screen size.

 For media queries, 768px, 500px, and below the text across the website is shrunk to maintain a clear structure on smaller screens and the logo was slightly adjusted.
-Media queries weren't needed at sizes larger than this.
+Media queries weren't needed at sizes larger than this because it was able to fill the screen well.

+## Usability Testing
+After I deployed this site I had friends and family test the usabliity of the website

+The first user asked to be able to see which question they were on.
+I fixed this by placing the question number in each question.

 ## Unfixed Bugs
 Questions display - The choices for each question after question 1 show up below the previous question which is off-putting.
 This wasn't fixed due to time and lack of resources.
 I tried for several hours across multiple days to get help from online tutorials, friends, mentors, Slack and student support tutors who unfortunately weren't able to give me enough help to fix this problem.
 The code javascript code was written 3 different times which can be seen by going through the commits and all of them ended up with problems I didn't have the knowledge to solve.